juju-solutions/jujubox/README.md

 ## Future

-Currently we are trying to enable this box o run juju's local provider inside the container.
+Currently we are trying to enable this box to run juju's local provider inside the container.

 ### note host networking